Juhmutti2/Codeforces/README.md

-Some my best codeforces solutions.
+Some of my best Codeforces solutions.

 These are handpicked from 600+ solutions because they fall into some category below:

--Faster than AI
+- Faster than AI
--Used less memory than AI
+- Used less memory than AI
--Had better code structure than AI
+- Had better code structure than AI

-Used AI was Chat GPT 4.0.
-Role of AI was sort of virtual partner: "Hey I was better here", "oh my, it was way better there".
+Used AI was ChatGPT 4.0.
+The role of AI was more like a virtual partner:
+"Hey, I was better here", "Oh my, it was way better there".

-These make up the bulk and lastly some picks are:
+These make up the bulk, and lastly some picks are:

--Bit challenging for my skills and were nicely done...
+- Bit challenging for my skills and were nicely done...
 IMO :D

-Read me is in english, although the analysis in codefiles is in finnish.
-As context here is to "show activity" to potential future employers I recon it would not be time efficient to translate analysis in codefiles.
+The README is in English, although the analysis inside code files is in Finnish.
+The context here is to show activity to potential future employers, and I consider it not time-efficient to translate the analysis.

-Note about AI:
+### Note about AI

-Interestingly enough, in some solutions it became very obvious that AI lacks semantical understanding.
-That is deeper understanding of what we are trying to accomplish.
-In some cases it lead to inefficient or complicated solutions.
+Interestingly enough, in some solutions it became very obvious that AI lacks semantic understanding — that is, deeper understanding of what we are trying to accomplish.
+In some cases this led to inefficient or unnecessarily complicated solutions.

 CF_stats shows my progress at Codeforces.

-Screencapture shows my email to further proof it's my progress.
+Screencaptures show my email to further prove it's my progress.
-Stats are visible due to extension on codeforces.com hence picture and not a link.
+Stats are visible due to an extension on codeforces.com, hence pictures instead of links.

-My Codeforces ambitions were / are learning only; using AI in competition is not nice.
+My Codeforces ambitions were (and are) purely about learning.
+Using AI in competition is not nice.

-Progress is relevant to show amount of solutions and at certain point training was quite intense.
+The progress is relevant to show the number of solved problems, and at a certain point the training was quite intense.